Tobacco 21 is the Law of the Land

 States that Have Already Passed Tobacco 21 Laws

-Sixteen states—California, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, New Jersey, New York, Ohio, Oregon, Pennsylvania, Utah, Vermont and Washington— as well as the District of Columbia have taken an important step to protect their kids from this threat by raising the minimum age of sale for all tobacco products to 21.
-Three additional states, Arkansas, Texas and Virginia, have also raised the sales age to 21, but provisions in these laws will make the age increase less effective.
+Prior to the passage of the federal law, 16 states—California, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, New Jersey, New York, Ohio, Oregon, Pennsylvania, Utah, Vermont and Washington— as well as the District of Columbia raised their minimum age of sale for all tobacco products to 21.
+Three additional states, Arkansas, Texas and Virginia, also raised the sales age to 21, but provisions in these state laws will make the age increase less effective.

 Here are a few reasons why raising the sales age to 21 will make a difference:

 - Virtually all (94 percent) of adult smokers had their first cigarette before turning 21, and most (81 percent) before age 18.